Review this page for the latest impacts on worship & other Grace UMC activities.

 - Enter the sanctuary only through the center doors.

 - When exiting, exit as the ushers guide you, leaving space between people.

 - Some pews will not be used to ensure social distancing.

 - Offering baskets will be available as you enter and exit.

-- Bring extra grace and patience as we work toward a new chapter of life together.
+- Bring extra grace and patience as we continue this new chapter of life together.

-Florida Conference Bishop Kenneth Carter has posted frequent updates, including new guidance June 26 as Florida’s numbers of positive COVID cases began an exponential rise.
-Read the latest June 26 Conference Update, which recommends we all continue to follow safety protocols if there is any in-person worship.
+Florida Conference Bishop Kenneth Carter has posted frequent updates, including guidance last updated Sept.
+8. Read the latest Conference Update, which recommends we all continue to follow safety protocols during any in-person worship.
 Grace’s reopening effort is led by Senior Pastor Steve Hart and Associate Pastor Beth Burton and involves the entire church staff plus members of the congregation.
-Our Pastors are carefully monitoring the local numbers in our area of Brevard and will continue to hold the one Sunday service with social distancing and masks required.
+Our Pastors are carefully monitoring the local numbers in our area of Brevard.
 We will communicate updates as they are available here, through the emailed Gracevine newsletter, on our Facebook page and in other ways as needed to keep our congregation informed.
-For more background information, please read the Florida Conference guidelines, the conference FAQ and the other conference materials in the list below.
+For more background information, please read the Florida Conference guidelines and the conference FAQ.

 View Conference Guidelines Updated May 27 and Looking Past June 16

 Read May 27 Conference FAQ related to reopening church buildings

 We also suggest reading a blog post by Rev. Alex Shenks from the Florida UMC Conference entitled, “Why Opening a Church is Different.”